Watermelon: Nutrition Facts, Health Benefits, and Risks

 Women suffering from mood swings as a result of PMS or pregnancy can rely on watermelon and watermelon juice to feel better and balance out their wavering hormone levels.

-The water content and fiber content in watermelon work together to improve your digestion.
+Even though an average serving of watermelon does not have enough fiber, its water content helps to improve your digestion.
 They also regulate bowel movement and keep your digestive system working well.
 So, if you constantly face issues like constipation, adding watermelon to your diet can be beneficial.

 Watermelon is high in Vitamin A and carotene, both of which are extremely important for maintaining healthy vision.
 In addition, Vitamin A contributes to retina health and reduces the risk of macular degeneration.